rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 <hr class="section-divider">

 You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.
 The repository showcases most of the exercise tasks too.
 The application is not feature complete, doesn't cover all edge cases and isn't styled.
-However, I hope the walkthrough of implementing the application with plain GraphQL in React has helped you to understand using GraphQL in React by using only HTTP request.
-I believe it's important to make this step before using a sophisticated GraphQL client library such as Apollo.
+However, I hope the walkthrough of implementing the application with plain GraphQL in React has helped you to understand using GraphQL only on the client-side in React by using only HTTP request.
+I believe it's important to make this step before using a sophisticated GraphQL client library such as Apollo or Relay.

 The previous sections should have shown you how to implement a React application with GraphQL and HTTP requests without using a library such as Apollo for it.
-In the GraphQL with React book, you will continue learning about using GraphQL in React by using Apollo instead of plain HTTP requests.
+In the following, you will continue learning about using GraphQL in React by using Apollo instead of basic HTTP requests.
 The Apollo GraphQL Client makes caching your data, normalizing it, performing optimistic updates and pagination an effortless endeavor.
 That's by far not all to it.
-So stay tuned for the next applications you are are going to build with GraphQL in React.
+So stay tuned for the next applications you are are going to build with GraphQL.

 {{% read_before_2 "This tutorial is part 2 of 3 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}